 No specific load reduction is targeted for hydrologic flow.
-Rather the target is to see no effective upward trend for the R-B Index.
-Trending of the Index should be looked at on no less than a five year basis.
+Rather the target is to see a downward trend for the R-B Index.
+Trending of the Index should be looked at on no less than a five year basis and not annually.